EraldoAbedin/ProjectNode/README.md

 # NodeJS
-Simple task Nodejs app.
+Some tasks to get familiar with NodeJs modules.

-Load json file through fs module ...
+1-Readed json file numbers through fs module method readFileSync('');

-synchronous and asynchronous
+2-Concatenation of lists(array[] and numbers[]).
+3-Asynchronized achieved by setTimeout();
+4-Promise used to handle asynchronous operation.